YAZZYD/Graph-manipulation-in-C/README.md

-#MINI PROGRAM -GRAPH THEORY-
+//Graph manipulation in C
 /*code by:@IYB
- *Graphiz needed to be set as venvironement variable *program windows compatible only due to implementation of windows.h library *for interface implementation.
+ *Graphiz needed to be set as venvironement variable *program is windows compatible only due to implementation of windows.h library for UI purposes.
  */